Myndex/SAPC-APCA/README.md

 - **Uniformity Described:** For the majority of the range, doubling or halving the L<sup>c</sup> contrast number equates to a doubling or halving of the perceived contrast.
 (Based on the empirical data from the 2020 "Middle Contrast" experiments.)

 - **New Code and Constants:** If you have been working with the code, it has changed, and there are a whole new set of constants.
-Whagt was posted here today (Octover 1 2021) is what has been tested on the laive sites for several months.
+What was posted here today (Octover 1 2021) is what has been tested on the live sites for several months.

 - **Rescaled Output:** This new version sets the levels a little differently, so what was 80 is now about 60, what was 90 is now 75, etc.
-    - **Rescaled lookup tables:** — to adjust to the newly scaled output, both the visual lookups, and the arrays in the code are updated to give accurate font minimums.
+    - **Rescaled lookup tables:** — to adjust to the newly scaled output, both the visual lookups, and the arrays in the code are being updated to give accurate font minimums.
+The d12e tables will suffice for the moment, the revised tables will be up soon.
-    - NOTE: the auto mated lookup tables are not posted here, but are live on the APCA site.
+    - NOTE: the automated lookup tables are not posted here, but are live on the APCA site.

-- **Full range is now standard** implemented via a new method that brings in the uniformity (doubling/halving).
-    - And by full range, I mean all the way to zero, including a smooth crossing over zero.
-    - While 8 bit monitors are too low in resolution for actual clinical accuracy, we are now measuring down to clinical threshold values.

 - Some of the changes have "improved" the accuracy of saturated colors, particularly red and blue, at least in terms of readability guidelines.
-    - APCA is not specifically addressing the Helmholtz–Kohlrausch effect, as the focus for APCA is on readability, and chroma contrast does not help readability (in some cases it hinders it) — luminance contrast is the key for readability.
+    - APCA is not specifically addressing the Helmholtz–Kohlrausch effect, as the focus for APCA is on readability, and chroma contrast does not help readability for small body-text sized fonts (in some cases it hinders it) — luminance contrast is the key for readability, particularly for body text.
-    - I do have a separate color module, but not releasing it at the moment as it is more about aesthetics, not readability, and solving the readability issue was the key goal, which I believe is achieved.
+    - I do have a separate color module, but not releasing it at the moment as it is more about aesthetics than readability, and solving the readability issue was the key goal.

 - **Research Mode!** On the SAPC site only, there is a button under the font display for "Research Mode" which activates some additional tools for investigating colors and contrast.

 Comments welcome of course.
+I've opened the discussion tab here on GitHub if you want to have a discussion or questions without opening an issue.
+Some of the issues that were mainly questions are going to be moved to the discussion tab as well.

 Thank you!

 Andy

-_Andrew Somers<br>
+_Andrew Somers_
-W3 Invited Expert<br>
+_W3 Invited Expert_
-Myndex Color Science Researcher<br>
+_Myndex Color Science Researcher_
-Inventor of SAPC and APCA_
+_Inventor of SAPC and APCA_

 -----